Clastify logo

 -

-City University of New York, School of Law at Queens College does not disclose the 25th and 75th percentile scores for the reading component of the ACT.
-Therefore, specific reading score requirements are not available for prospective undergraduate applicants.
+City University of New York, School of Law at Queens University does not disclose the 25th and 75th percentile scores for the reading component of the ACT.
+Therefore, specific benchmark scores for this section are not available for prospective applicants.

 ACT Science Score Requirements